 The Plot

-I'm sorry to get on the Spice Girls' bandwagon but I think the time has come for a bit of GIRL POWER!
-Dappy, I am not surprised that your girl is 'all up in your face' because you need to learn a bit of respect!
+I'm not surprised that your girl is 'all up in your face' because you need to show a bit of respect.
+Dick.

 Is melody all that matters these days?

-For me, it is the likes of N-Dubz that highlight how an (arguably) catchy melody gets recognition at the expense of a beautiful wordsmith.
-And, although Radio one’s Official Chart Show is based upon a democratic voting system, it is still demoralizing to see poetic lyrics frequently overlooked.
-It makes it even harder to understand how others don’t share the same anguish at listening to the likes of these awful N-Dubz lyrics:
+For me, it is the likes of N-Dubz that highlight how an (arguably) catchy melody gets recognition at the expense of a captivating wordsmith.
+Although Radio 1’s Official Chart Show is based upon a democratic voting system, it is still demoralising to see poetic songs frequently overlooked.
+And it's even harder to understand how others don’t share the same anguish at listening to the likes of these awful N-Dubz lyrics:

 “But it just aint the same anymore,